QuantEcon/lecture-source-jl/source/rst/more_julia/optimization_solver_packages.rst

     results = bboptimize(rosenbrock2d; SearchRange = (-5.0, 5.0), NumDimensions = 2);

-An example for `parallel execution <https://github.com/robertfeldt/BlackBoxOptim.jl/blob/master/examples/rosenbrock_parallel.jl>`_ of the objective is provided
+An example for `parallel execution <https://github.com/robertfeldt/BlackBoxOptim.jl/blob/master/examples/rosenbrock_parallel.jl>`_ of the objective is provided.

 Systems of Equations and Least Squares
 ========================================